mirage/wodan/doc/layout.md

 Compat flags is currently empty, but may be added to without the current implementation refusing to mount.

+Incompat flags is currently set to at least sb_incompat_rdepth, indicating rdepth support, optionally combined with sb_incompat_linear, indicating a linear (as opposed to circular) layout.
-Incompat flags is currently empty, and adding to it will prevent the current implementation from mounting.
+Adding anything else to the incompat flags will prevent the current implementation from mounting.
+This is to prevent reading or writing newer formats that are not compatible.

 The block size must match what is given to the parameters module.